 *A special thank you goes to Ryan Deremo, owner of SkyFly Cinematics in Los Angeles, CA, for his guidance in our research.

-A study from Bard’s Center for the Study for the Drone found that, as of mid 2018, there are over 900 public safety agencies using drones.
-This number is more than double that found in late 2016, and it looks like it will only continue to grow.
+A study from Bard’s Center for the Study for the Drone found that, as of March 2020, there are over 1,500 public safety agencies using drones.
+This number is nearly double that found in mid 2018, and it has only continued to grow since then.

 Law enforcement has been using drones in a similar manner, creating maps of highly trafficked buildings that can be used to help evacuate people during an emergency, such as an active shooter scenario.
 And both police and fire departments use drones after disasters like floods, hurricanes, or severe storms to locate victims in need of help, and to understand the scope of the damage in order to best direct their resources to those areas that need them most.

-The skill level needed for using drones in public safety work can vary greatly depending on the specific use case.
-For example, a fire fighter in California told us that drones can be helpful in locating people who fall of a cliff—instead of sending someone down on a rope, only to discover the spot they chose was wrong, they can fly a drone and see exactly where the person fell.
+The skill level needed for drone jobs in public safety work can vary greatly depending on the specific use case.
+For example, a firefighter in California told us that drones can be helpful in locating people who fall off a cliff—instead of sending someone down on a rope, only to discover the spot they chose was wrong, they can fly a drone and see exactly where the person fell.

 That scenario doesn’t require a great deal of skill beyond being able to fly the drone proficiently, but a scenario in which you need to use aerial thermography to locate people trapped in a burning building would require knowledge not just of flying, but of how to use a thermal camera under pressure.

-According to information gathered in Bard’s study, many public safety agencies don’t use a heavy duty commercial drone like Yuneec’s H520 or DJI’s Matrice 200.
-Instead, some police and fire departments opt for a less expensive DJI drone like the Phantom 4, or even the Mavic Air (for example, Tom Agos of the Gurnee Police Department told us that his department uses a Phantom 4 in their operations).
+According to information gathered in Bard’s study, many public safety agencies don’t use a heavy-duty commercial drone-like Yuneec’s H520 or DJI’s Matrice 300.
+Instead, some police and fire departments opt for a less expensive DJI drone like the Phantom 4 Pro V2.0, or even the Mavic Air 2.

 When it comes to software, DroneDeploy is a good option for creating orthomosaic maps of a traffic accident, or of a location that might be subject to emergency evacuation—once you’ve flown over the site and taken pictures you can upload them, and their software will create your map.
 Pix4D is another good option, with a suite of software choices for different mapping scenarios, and Agisoft is also a popular choice for drone mapping, according to a report released by SkyLogic in 2017.